 10. Use an Online Booking System

-Missed appointments cost the US healthcare providers the staggering $150 billion each year, SCI Solutions reports.
-No-shows not only drive chaos in the patient stream and generate delays, but also entail financial losses.
-In order to grow patient attendance, look for medical scheduling software.
-Those systems offer options such as online booking and visit cancellation, text and email reminders, and follow-up messages for missed appointments.
+Missed appointments cost the US healthcare providers a staggering $150 billion each year.
+No-shows not only cause chaos in the scheudle but they cause substantial financial losses.
+In order to increase patient attendance, look for medical scheduling software that sends reminders and confirmations to patients.
+Most systems offer options such as online booking and visit cancellation, text and email reminders, and follow-up messages for missed appointments.